 Ken continues to enjoy the variety of music performing with this amazing group.
 He’s been singing most of his life and performed for a couple decades in professional musical theatre venues across the country, including roles such as Joseph in Joseph and the Amazing Technicolor Dreamcoat, and lead roles in Forever Plaid, She Loves Me, Singin’ In the Rain and Brigadoon, as well as six years of variety shows in Branson, Missouri.
 He has performed with Heartland Voices of Elgin and is a cantor and choir member for St. Marcelline’s Parish in Schaumburg.
 By day, Ken is the Director of Alumni Relations at Carmel Catholic High School in Mundelein.

-Tom Shea is very glad to be singing with this talented bunch.
+Tom Shea is glad to be singing with this talented bunch for the third straight year.
 Tom has been a mainstay of the North Shore music and theater scenes for over 25 years.
 In that time, he has worked extensively with Music Theater Works in Evanston, appearing in works by Weill, Bernstein, Strauss, Romberg, Herbert and Gilbert and Sullivan, among others.
 He has also been seen at Drury Lane Oakbrook, Porchlight Music theater, the Mercury Theatre, Second City Theatricals, and Chamber Opera Tours, for whom he has toured their adaptation of Jane Austen’s Persuasion to the United Kingdom for six years including the Edinburgh Fringe, the world’s largest arts festival.
 As a singer, he was a co-founder of the group Schedule C, and sang with the Navy Pier Players, the Pier’s choice a capella group, for eight years.
 He has soloed in works by Haydn, Strauss, Britten, and Schutz and can be seen at Christmastime around town in this or that Dickensian caroling costume.
 He is also the author of a book, Broadway’s Most Wanted, which you can purchase online at any old time.